ESPs, subdomains, and the "can't get DKIM to align w/ DMARC" rabbit hole

 A recurring forum storyline: you set up an ESP, authentication tools say it's fine, yet DMARC alignment is still broken.
 This usually comes down to how the ESP signs DKIM (d=), whether you're using a custom sending domain, and whether you should isolate with a sending subdomain.

 You’ve done everything right.
-You signed up for a reputable Email Service Provider (ESP) like Mailchimp, SendGrid, or Postmark.
+You signed up for an Email Service Provider (ESP) like Mailchimp, SendGrid, or Postmark.
 You followed their setup wizard.
-Their dashboard says "Authenticated!" with green checkmarks everywhere.
+Their dashboard says “Authenticated!” with green checkmarks everywhere.

 Yet, your DMARC reports show a sea of red (or orange).
-Or worse, you keep seeing that DKIM Alignment Failed.
+Or worse, you keep seeing that DKIM Alignment Failed message.

 Welcome to the rabbit hole.
 Let’s climb out.